1. DEFINED TERMS

 (c) Fee Rate Increases.
 PEO may increase its Fees as follows: (i) immediately, at any time during the Term, in response to any increase in the items that form the basis of the Payroll Percentage, including without limitation any increase in tax rates, any special assessments including retroactive assessments, or insurance (including third party fees associated therewith); (ii) immediately, at any time during the Term, to account for any new Services; (iii) immediately, at any time during the Term, in response to any new or modified gross receipts, sales, use or other taxes that would apply to the Services; (iv) by delivering thirty (30) days’ notice to Client during any Extended Term of this Agreement; or (v) immediately, at any time during the Term, if Client fails to pay any Fees on time for any reason or if any payment by Client is returned for insufficient funds or otherwise refused by Client’s financial institution.

 (d) Invoiced Amounts May Not Equal Costs.
-Client understands, acknowledges and agrees that any fees, charges or other amounts invoiced and/or paid pursuant to this Agreement (“Invoiced Amounts”) may not equal the actual costs of PEO, regardless of how such Invoiced Amounts are presented on any invoice, proposal or otherwise, including, without limitation, Invoiced Amounts identified as taxes, contributions, premiums or deductibles.
+Client understands, acknowledges and agrees that any fees, charges or other amounts invoiced and/or paid pursuant to this Agreement (“Invoiced Amounts”) may not equal the actual costs of PEO, regardless of how such Invoiced Amounts are presented on any invoice, proposal or otherwise, including, without limitation, Invoiced Amounts identified as or related to taxes, contributions, premiums, fees or deductibles.
 To the extent that any such Invoiced Amounts exceed the actual costs of PEO, Client understands, acknowledges and agrees that such excess is part of the reasonable compensation payable to PEO for the services provided pursuant to this Agreement.